openstenoproject/plover/doc/api/engine.rst

 Engine Hooks
 ------------

+Plover uses engine hooks to allow plugins to listen to engine events.
+By calling :meth:`engine.hook_connect<StenoEngine.hook_connect>` and passing the name of one of the hooks below and a function, you can write handlers that are called when Plover hooks get triggered.

 .. js:function:: stroked(steno_keys)

     The user just sent a stroke. `steno_keys` is a list of steno keys, for